• Before You Go

 For a first visit to Vietnam: yes.
 Ten days gives you genuine time in three distinct regions without feeling like you’ve been through a blender.
 You won’t see everything, no one does, but you’ll see enough to understand why people fall in love with this country, and you’ll have a clear sense of where you want to return.

-If you have more time, a 14-day tour adds Hue and Phong Nha to the route, which are extraordinary in their own right.
+If you have more time, a 14-day tour adds Phu Quoc Island to the route, which are extraordinary in their own right.
 But if 10 days is what you have, the route from Saigon to Hanoi is a complete journey.
 You won’t leave feeling cheated.

 Tags: blog, guide, itinerary